Online Master of Applied Science Community Development

 Members of NRHH pose for a photo with shovels after helping Parks & Rec dig up flower beds in the Sunken Gardens

-The Interactive Distance Education Alliance (IDEA) is a consortium of renowned public universities from across the United States, offering online, flexible, and affordable degree and certificate programs across a range of subjects in human services and agriculture.
+The Innovative Digital Education Alliance (IDEA) is a consortium of renowned public universities from across the United States, offering online, flexible, and affordable degree and certificate programs across a range of subjects in human services and agriculture.

 This program is 100% online.